takemobiteam/takemobi-test.github.io/docs/index.md

 - Success - The API call succeeded and will take effect
 - Invalid - The request cannot be completed, because a required field is missing or a critical constraint would be violated.
 More information about the specific issue will be provided in the response.
-- Infeasible - The request will not be completed, because it violates business rules.
+- Infeasible - The request will not be completed, because it violates Business Rules.
 If the request is re-sent with "force_infeasible" set to True, the request can be completed.
 More information about the specific issue will be provided in the response.